In partnership with:

 Marc Canel, Vice President of Strategy - Security, Imagination Technologies

 Intelligent systems are notoriously hard to develop, and are becoming an ever-larger attack surface with their growing deployments in multi-layered architectures.
 Developers are struggling to respond to this increasing complexity, while being asked to deploy new technologies, such as AI, and staying abreast of a growing sea of security-related regulation and standards.
 This presentation will outline an approach to managing this complexity through secure by design architecture, technology, processes, community collaboration, and adherence to standards and best practice.
 The focus will be on the differences and unique approaches that must be applied to build trusted and secure intelligent systems.

-Matt Jones, Vice President & Chief Systems Architect, Wind River
+Matt Jones, Vice President, Global Engineering, Wind River

 With IoT services relying on trusted data, it’s important that devices are designed with this in mind.
 But how do you design a secure product?
 In this session we’ll explore how to build-in security using threat modeling and careful component selection.
 We’ll outline different levels of security to gain assurance that your product has the required robustness and discuss how we can build confidence across the supply chain.
 You’ll walk away with an understanding of laying a good foundation of security with an established hardware Root of Trust, security firmware, and APIs for seamless security integration.